 What is a Tummy Tuck?

 When a woman has children, or a person loses a significant amount of weight, the abdominal area undergoes a dramatic change.
 The abdominal muscles usually weaken and separate.
 When this occurs, it is not possible to restore a flat, fit appearance with diet and exercise alone.
 Tummy tuck surgery can make major improvements to the appearance of the mid-section while restoring and strengthening the abdominal muscles.
 A tummy tuck gives you the gift of a rejuvenated abdomen after pregnancy, significant weight fluctuations, or aging.

 Even young patients losing over 50 pounds may have excess skin on the abdomen that does not tighten on its own after weight loss.
 Dr. Bresnick assists patients of all ages who have turned their lives around by losing weight, and want the rewards of looking and feeling better.

 A tummy tuck procedure can eliminate that extra skin and give you a sculpted, trim waistline.
 To ensure an aesthetically pleasing result, Dr. Bresnick takes care to conceal the incision beneath the panty line.

 The purpose of the tummy tuck is two-fold:

 - Tighten the muscle layer of the abdomen and correct abdominal muscle separation.

-- Remove extra skin and fat from the abdomen
+- Remove excess fat and skin from the abdomen